 If your Barrett’s is of a worrying type your doctor will recommend regular gastroscopy to look for any indication you might develop cancer.
 This is called surveillance gastroscopy, but it does not remove the Barrett’s tissue.

-At Waitematā Endoscopy we now have very effective endoscopic therapy available for those patients with Barrett’s Oesophagus.
-This is called RadioFrequency Ablation (RFA or HALO TM http://www.waitemataendoscopy.co.nz/endoscopies/ ).
+At Waitematā Endoscopy we now have very effective endoscopic therapy available for those patients with Barrett’s oesophagus.
+This is called RadioFrequency Ablation (RFA or HALO TM https://www.waitemataendoscopy.co.nz/endoscopies/radio-frequency-ablation/ ).